-14 The recommended option is Option 2 - adoption of a schedule of meetings.
+14 The recommended option is option 2 - Adoption of a schedule of meetings.

-15 The next steps once the schedule is adopted is to ensure that each month the meetings are publicly notified to enable the community board to meet.
+15 The next steps once the schedule is adopted it to ensure that each month the meetings are publicly notified to enable the Community Board to meet.